atraides/sharpnet-docs/docs/gpg_setup.md

 Your selection?
 1
 ```

 The next question is about the expiration of our new key.
-The default value is **unlimited** however, for production usage it recommended to specify this value.
+The default value is **unlimited** however, for production use it is recommended to specify this value.

 ```shell
 Please specify how long the key should be valid.